MylesFestus/LinearRegression-Ecomence-Customers/README.md

-# E-Commerce Customers — Machine Learning Analysis
+# ECommerce Customers — Machine Learning Analysis

 Predict how much a customer will spend annually based on their engagement behaviour using five regression models.